Krillle/signalk-virtual-bmv/README.md

 # Signal K Virtual BMV Plugin

-Emulates a Victron BMV-602S battery monitor by injecting battery data from Signal K into Venus OS (Victron D-Bus) as a virtual device.
+Emulates a VE.direct battery monitor by injecting battery data from Signal K into Venus OS (Victron D-Bus) as a virtual device.

 ---